IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The OAuth 2.1 Authorization Framework requires client identification, which may be based on a *client_id* parameter [OAuth 2.1, Section 2.2].
 Depending on the grant type, the use of the *client_id* MAY be required.
 For example the *Authorization Code* grant type requires the use of the *client_id* for client identification [OAuth 2.1, Section 4.1], while the *Client Credential* grant type does not [OAuth 2.1, Section 4.2].

-The OAuth 2.0 Authorization Framework also requires client authentication for confidential and credential clients [OAuth 2.1, Section 2.3].
+The OAuth 2.1 Authorization Framework also requires client authentication for confidential and credential clients [OAuth 2.1, Section 2.3].
 It recommends the use of to use asymmetric (public-key based) methods for client authentication [OAuth 2.1, Section 9.1], but allows other suitable HTTP based authentication schemes matching the security policy of the Authorization Server [OAuth 2.1, Section 2.3.2].

 This profile requires the use of a *client_id* for client identification and a *client_secret* used with the HTTP Basic Authentocation scheme for client authentication of confidential and credential clients, if no other methods for identification and authentication are used.

-Depending on the grant type, the OAuth 2.0 Framework also requires user authentication.
+Depending on the grant type, the OAuth 2.1 Framework also requires user authentication.
 For example, the *Authorization Code* grant type covered by this profile requires user authentication [OAuth 2.1, Section 4.1], while the *Client Credential* grant type does not [OAuth 2.1, Section 4.2].
-The methods used by the authorization server to authenticate the resource owner (e.g., username and password login, session cookies, delegation to Authentication Server) is not scoped in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 3.1].
+The methods used by the authorization server to authenticate the user (e.g., username and password login, session cookies, delegation to Authentication Server) is not scoped in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 3.1].

-Since user (resource owner) authentication methods chosen depend on the projects or national security policy, they are not scoped in this profile and SHALL be defined in the specific implementation projects or national extensions of this profile.
-If the user (resource owner) authentication is not implemented in the Authorization Server, the use of OpenID Connect with the Authorization Grant or Hybrid flow is recommended.
+Since user authentication methods chosen depend on the projects or national security policy, they are not scoped in this profile and SHALL be defined in the specific implementation projects or national extensions of this profile.
+If the user authentication is not implemented in the Authorization Server, the use of OpenID Connect with the Authorization Grant or Hybrid flow is recommended.

 It is the responsibility of the Resource Server to enforce the authorization policies based on the transaction performed and the information provided in the access token.
 Therefore the Resource Server must be able to rely upon the decisions made by the Authorization Server (e.g., client identification, user authentication), which requires that a trust relation between the Resource Server and the Authorization Server was established beforehand.